Morton Freeman Plant: Biography

 Plant was especially distinguished for philanthropic spirit, one of his pet benevolences being to send bright young people to school.
 His most notable philanthropy was his assistance in founding Connecticut College for Women at New London.
 His gifts to this institution included $25,000 towards the purchase of the site; $1,000,000 for the endowment; two dormitories, Plant and Blackstone halls, in memory of his father and mother and costing $60,000 each; and a legacy of $250,000.
 As first chairman of the college's board of trustees, he assisted it through the most trying periods of its history.
 In appreciation of his great services, the college conferred upon Plant the honorary degree of LL.D. at its opening exercises in 1915.
 Plant was also a Trustee of the Pomfret School, and he donated a dormitory which is named in his honor.

 Plant was an enthusiastic sportsman, his favorite recreations being yachting, baseball, and golf.
 He owned the steel schooner “Ingomar,” built by Nat Herreshoff, which entered twenty-two races in one season abroad and won nineteen prizes.
 He also owned the schooner yacht “Elena”, which likewise won many races, chief among her victories being that over A. S. Cochran's “Westward” in 1911, after the “Westward” had beaten the best yachts in English and German waters.
 He also owned the steam yachts “Venetia,” “Iolanda,” and “Vanadis.”
 During 1909-10, he and a party of friends made a voyage around the world in the “Iolanda,” publishing an interesting account of the trip in the book The Cruise of the “Iolanda”.
 Plant was a member of the Atlantic Yacht Club, Corinthian Yacht Club, the New York Yacht Club, and the Larchmont Yacht Club, having been commodore of the last.

 He owned a large part of the Philadelphia National League baseball club and was sole owner of the New London Eastern League club.
 He was also fond of shooting, and owned a fine game preserve at East Lyme, Connecticut.
 He was a member of the Manhattan Club, Automobile Club, Ardsley Club, and the Racquet and Tennis Club.
 He was twice married.
-His first wife was Nellie Capron, daughter of Francis Brown Capron of Baltimore, whom he married at Baltimore, Maryland on June 23, 1887.
-Nellie died August 7, 1913, leaving one son, Henry Bradley Plant.
+His first wife was Nellie Capron, daughter of Francis Brown Capron of Baltimore, whom he married in Baltimore, Maryland on June 23, 1887.
+Nellie died on August 7, 1913, leaving one son, Henry Bradley Plant.
 On June 16, 1914, Plant married May Cadwell Manwaring of New London.